liquidev/rapid/README.md

 ## Goals

  - Be easy to understand,
- - Have an flexible API,
+ - Have a flexible API,
  - Compile all C libraries statically to avoid dependency hell/linker errors,
  - Make game development a fun task for everyone.